lambient86/sea-of-fortune/README.md

 ---

-## Concept Art

-### Ships
-- Classic
-- Ghost Ship
-- The **Gray Pearl**
-  *This game is not affiliated with Disney's Pirates of the Caribbean franchise.*

-### Map
-Our overworld map will feature a vast ocean dotted with discoverable islands!

-### Enemies
-- **Skeleton Enemy**
-- **Mimic**

----

 ## Advanced Topics

 ### Networked Multiplayer
 **Sea of Fortune** will feature fully functional networked multiplayer, supporting up to 4 players in one world.
-Players can interact through chat or in-game by:
+Players can interact through in game and explore the vast oceans and islands the world has to offer.
-- Collaborating in dungeons, or
-- Engaging in PvP combat.

 ### Procedurally Generated Dungeons
 Each island may spawn a procedurally generated dungeon.
 Inside, players will encounter: